zveric/Computer-Science-Notes/Networks/Routing.md

 - Transmissions will be routed through a number of nodes before a connection is established.
-- A router will be used to send the data to the appropriate node.
+- A ((6527a237-060e-4658-8e4a-6492f62323c3)) will be used to send the data to the appropriate node.
 	- It knows where to send the data, as it extracts the address from the header of each packet being sent.
 - Routing will find the fastest path from sender to receiver by forwarding the data to next “best” node in the route.
 	- This can be achieved by using a routing table and routing algorithm.
 		- The routing table stores information about the different paths along which data can be sent.
 		- These tables are constructed in the memory of network components such as routers and gateways.